Friday, October 18, 2024

 Weathersby at Rosa's - June, 2021

-In 2019, he had surgery to amputate his right toe and this quickly led to amputation of his right leg up to his knew.
+In 2019, he had surgery to amputate his right toe and this quickly led to amputation of his right leg up to his knee.
 The diabetes also led his kidneys to start failing.
 He kept right on playing guitar during rehab and Rosa's Lounge began putting together a benefit to help him with his expense, with several musicians detouring their ongoing tours to appear at the show.
 Although he was unable to attend, Weathersby insisted that the show would be at Rosa's....he had played there for over 30 years, including the first night it opened, and continued to play after the benefit.

 Carl Weathersby was induced into the Chicago Blues Hall of Fame in 2017 and even though he moved to Texas around 2016, he continued to travel back to Chicago to play and also played in clubs around Austin until his health failed him.
 He died on Friday, August 9.
 He was 71 years old.